adri95cadiz/Tristam/README.md

 # Tristam
-Tristam stands for Training Intelligent Sequencer Tool for Adaptative Music.
+Tristam stands for Training Intelligent Sequencer Tool for Adaptive Music.

 It is a MultiAgent System made for musicians to train their improvisational skills.